yashwant-shrivastava/crawler-google-places/README.md

 #### Warning: Don't use too big zoom (17+) with country, state, city parameters

 ## Changelog
 This scraper is under active development.
 We are implementing new features and fixing bugs.
-If you would like t osee a new feature, please submit an issue.
+If you would like to see a new feature, please submit an issue.
 Check [CHANGELOG.md](https://github.com/drobnikj/crawler-google-places/blob/master/CHANGELOG.md) for list of recent updates